About Our Marketing Faculty And Research

 In recent years, Rice Business has gained international prominence through its innovative programs taught by world-class faculty that bring their groundbreaking research and unique experience to the classroom.
 This vibrancy is highlighted by the work of the marketing faculty group.

 Marketing is the well-spring of all business activities that support happy and fulfilled consumers.
 It is the business discipline that shapes successful strategy, by taking an empathetic perspective of customers, and distinguishing a company’s products and services from others.
-In every industry, whether the end-consumer is an individual or a business, the successful company is one which does its marketing well.

-On this website, you will find information about each of our faculty members including their biographies and current research projects, descriptions of courses, information about exciting events such as our annual Marketing Symposium and Research Camp, and details regarding the various programs offered here at Rice.
+On this website, you will find information about each of our faculty members including their biographies and current research projects, descriptions of courses, information about events such as our annual Marketing Symposium and Research Camp, and details regarding the various programs offered here at Rice.

-It is an exciting time to be at Rice Business.
 I invite you to read on and learn about marketing at Rice.

 Top Marketing Electives